The National Association of Esports Coaches and Directors & Its History

 Joshua Pann, College Esports Specialist for HP Inc.

 Mike Szostek, Olivet Nazarene University

 Jason Bauer, Grand View University

 Jay Prescott, Grand View University

 Service and Programs

 The NAECAD is committed to establishing programs and partnerships that positively enhance the professional development, growth, and quality of competitive esports.

-Along with other valuable resources, this fall, the NAECAD will also launch a formal process to recognize National and Regional Awards for Coaches, Athletes, and Teams.
+Along with other valuable resources, the NAECAD launched a formal process to recognize National Awards for Coaches, Athletes, and Teams.
 This deserved recognition will begin to highlight the amazing skills and abilities of esports athletes across the nation and the coaches and directors that lead their teams.
 The NAECAD Hall of Fame will also be established to recognize those individuals who have invested time and effort to grow competitive esports.

 The NAECAD is committed to the success and growth of esports through youth programs.
 The Association is able and willing to assist in any way possible and partner with other organizations within the esports community, as well as organizations outside of the competitive esports community whose goal is to help young people thrive.

 Commitment to Sportsmanship and Ethics